Volscente/NexusLLM/docs/tokenizers.md

 However, too big vocabulary might influence the LLM softmax function for the token sampling while constructing its output.

+## Splitting
+The very first step of any Encoder is the text split.

+GPT-2, for example, does that through a REGEX, which can work differently between lowercase and uppercase.
+Also, the way in which the sentence is separated before encoding it can affect the final result.

+There are also rules when need to split text that includes, for example, code.

+This is the main change between GPT-2 and GPT-4 Tokenizers.

 # Techniques
 ## Byte Pair Encoding
 It is a technique that want to compress the output encoding by encoding together the pairs of most common bytes.